bo3b/3Dmigoto/StyleGuide.md

 Some notes based on research.
 Hard to understand details of tools.

 clang-format has limited abilities, not enough detail in specifications to get exactly what I'd want.
 In particular, the function parameters for definitions cannot be wrapped, if the line limit is 0.
 There are no flags to wrap those.
 In addition, setting it low to like 40, which forces wraps then breaks the ability to align assignments.
 Not enough flexibility.
 So, we'll leave it at 0, and format those using Resharper for a first pass, and manually later on.

+Do not use VS2017.
+The clang support is much more limited there, and the clang-tidy options are also missing key aspects we want.
+VS2019 was used by default here, but moving to VS2022 is likely.

 <br>
 -----